-Inflation Rate in Nigeria averaged 12.42 percent from 1996 until 2019, reaching an all time high of 47.56 percent in January of 1996 and a record low of -2.49 percent in January of 2000.
-This page provides - Nigeria Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: National Bureau of Statistics, Nigeria
+Inflation Rate in Nigeria averaged 12.42 percent from 1996 until 2020, reaching an all time high of 47.56 percent in January of 1996 and a record low of -2.49 percent in January of 2000.
+This page provides - Nigeria Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Nigeria Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: National Bureau of Statistics, Nigeria

 Inflation Rate in Nigeria is expected to be 13.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Nigeria to stand at 12.50 in 12 months time.
 In the long-term, the Nigeria Inflation Rate is projected to trend around 12.50 percent in 2021 and 12.30 percent in 2022, according to our econometric models.